A-Slimani/ufc-data-project/README.md

     - Percentages wins / losses etc.
     - most amount of x wins e.g. submissions
 - Display the data with a visualisation tool e.g. Power BI
-- Change fighters columns from (first, last) name to just one column
-    - Write a sql script for it
 - Fix so that dbt can run on airflow (currently cant)

 ### Low Priority